 Article 74 of the Constitution lays down that the President, in the exercise of his/her functions, act in accordance with the advice tendered by the Council of Ministerss.
 The President appoints Governors, Ambassadors and other diplomatic representatives, the Chief Justice and other Judges of the Supreme Court, High Courts, Attorney General and Auditor General of India and various Commissions such as the Finance Commission of India, and the Election Commission of India.
-All these appointments are suggested by the cabinet which is the main body of the Council of Ministerss and on the basis of such recommendations the President makes all appointments to the posts mentioned above.
-The President has a power to remove the Attorney-General of India, the Governors of the States, etc. but in removing these officers he/ she has to act on the advice of the Council of Ministerss.
+All these appointments are suggested by the cabinet and on the basis of such recommendations the President makes all appointments to the posts mentioned above.
+The President has a power to remove the Attorney-General of India, the Governors of the States, etc. but in removing these officers he/she has to act on the advice of the Council of Ministerss.